Supported platforms: CODESYS 3.5, CODESYS 3.5 SAFETY, CODESYS 3.5 SP19 SAFETY

-This section describes how the temperature is measured and validated with two different types of sensors.
+This section contains two examples of temperature validation.
+The first one describes how the temperature is measured and validated with two different types of sensors.
+The second one describes how the validation is done with two NTC sensors connected to control unit's TI pin.

 The readings must be converted to temperature values before validation.
 Valid temperature is then limit checked.